m-wallner/nlp-document-classification-simple-nn/README.md

-# Natural language processing: Document classification using a simple neural network
+# Natural Language Processing: Document Classification Using a Simple Neural Network

 The goal of this project was to create a complete NLP pipeline for document classification using the pre-trained vectors of a word embedding model.